Skip to content

 Solid Wood

-Traditional and timeless, solid wood chairs offer excellent durability and can last 10-15 years with proper care.
+Traditional and timeless, solid wood dining chairs offer excellent durability and can last 10-15 years with proper care.
 They require moderate maintenance, including periodic tightening of joints and protection from moisture.
 Wood chairs can be refinished to extend their life and adapt to changing décor.

 Upholstered Chairs